collapsed-stacks/startups/questions/5635/how-can-housing-com-board-of-directors-fire-ceo-rahul-yadav-since-he-holds-8-of.md

 - tagged: `legal`
 - score: 1

-<p>Yesterday In India,CEO Rahul Yadav was fired by board of directors of Housing.com (A startup property searching website, founded by Rahul Yadav, valued at nearly 200 million USD).</p>
+Yesterday In India,CEO Rahul Yadav was fired by board of directors of Housing.com (A startup property searching website, founded by Rahul Yadav, valued at nearly 200 million USD).

-<p>He holds nearly 8% of shares of this company. </p>
+He holds nearly 8% of shares of this company.

-<p>My question is, how can they fire him since he has a major shares in the company?</p>
+My question is, how can they fire him since he has a major shares in the company?

-<p>Don't they need his permission before firing him?</p>
+Don't they need his permission before firing him?

 ## Answer 5644